Kacper1263/pangolin-watchdog/README.md

 - Block access to admin panels: Pattern `/admin` or `/wp-admin`
 - Block SQL injection attempts: Regex `.*(\bunion\b|\bselect\b).*`
 - Block specific file types: Regex `.*\.(php|asp|jsp)$`

+## How to update

+**‼️ Always backup your `data/watchdog.db` file before updating ‼️**

+If you are using docker compose, just bump version number and use `docker compose up -d` (docker will automaticly pull new image and recreate your container)

 ## Technology Stack